-The webinar sessions will be about 60 minutes in length and will take place on Blackboard using Blackboard Collaborate.
-The purpose of video conferencing/webinars is to allow you to ask questions, seek guidance, share ideas, and otherwise dialogue with the professor in a real-time format.
-We will focus primarily on the two main course assignments during these video sessions: 1) Word Study Unit Plan and 2) the Professional Development Handout.
+The sessions will be up to an hour in length.
+The purpose of video conferencing is to allow you to ask questions, seek guidance, share ideas, and otherwise dialogue with the professor.
+I will focus primarily on the two main course assignments during these video sessions: 1) Word Study Lesson Plan and 2) the Professional Development Handout.